 The US Air Force seeks a partner to license and commercialize patented technologies to create aromatic imide monomers, hyperbranched polymers, and nanoclay composites for high temperature applications

 The US Army seeks a partner to license and commercialize a device to quantitatively assess the performance of anti-fog coatings for spectacles, goggles, and other eyewear

-The US Naval Surface Warfare Center Indian Head Division, seeks a partner to commercialize a military-grade drop-in replacement for lead styphnate in ammunition and other percussion primer applications
+The US Naval Surface Warfare Center, Indian Head Division, seeks a partner to commercialize a military-grade lead-free primer for ammunition and other applications